Easily create multiple email addresses from one email address! Useful ways to use Gmail

 When developing an app or system, you may need multiple email addresses for testing purposes, right?

-There are services that allow you to easily create disposable email addresses, but
+There are services that easily create disposable email addresses for you, but

-this time we will introduce a simple trick to easily create multiple addresses from one address using Gmail.
+this time I'll introduce a little trick using Gmail to easily create multiple addresses from a single address.

 It's not a particularly new technique, but if you're not familiar with it, I highly recommend giving it a try